 - Accept That You Can’t Control What Others Think

 The sad reality is that people form associations from past experiences and come to conclusions.
-You should understand that what others think of you is not your problem.
+It requires high emotional intelligence and experience to understand that what others think of you is not your problem.
 You can never change the way a person feels and thinks about you, so why sweat over it?

 - Understand That Life Is Too Short For Regrets